Rick DiPietro: Post-playing career

 In 2019, DiPietro was named the Head Boys' Hockey Coach at the Portledge School.
-He was officially announced as an analyst on National Hockey League (NHL) telecasts on ESPN beginning with the upcoming season on June 29, 2021.
+He was officially announced as an analyst on National Hockey League (NHL) telecasts on ESPN beginning with the 2021-2022 season on June 29, 2021.

 International play

 DiPietro made his international debut at the junior level for the United States at the 1999 IIHF World U18 Championships.
 He would then play in the two following World Junior Championships in 2000 and 2001, awarded in the former as the tournament's best goaltender and selected to the All-Star Team.

 He made his full international debut soon after his WJC experience with the United States at the 2001 World Championships.
 He would go on to compete for Team USA in the 2004 World Cup of Hockey and the 2005 World Championships.

 Along with former Islanders teammates Jason Blake and Mark Parrish, DiPietro was named to the United States national hockey team at the 2006 Winter Olympics in Turin, Italy, in February 2006.
 DiPietro was the U.S.' number one goaltender for the tournament, starting four of the team's six games.
 DiPietro played well, sporting a 2.28 GAA, but went 1–3 in the men's tournament.